valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 # Resource: valtix_cloud_account
-Resource for creating and managing Cloud Accounts and Subscriptions on-boarded into Valtix.
-The Cloud Account defines the credentials used for the Valtix Controller to discover asset inventory and traffic, and orchestrate and manage the deployment of Valtix Gateways.
+Resource for creating and managing Valtix Cloud Accounts consisting of on-boarded AWS Accounts, Azure Subscriptions, GCP Projects and OCI Tenants.
+The Valtix Cloud Account defines the credentials used for the Valtix Controller to discover inventory assets and traffic, and orchestrate and manage the deployment of Valtix Gateways.

 ## Example Usage